 There is something incredibly appealing about messy haircuts for boys.
 Many young men do not desire to spend a long time styling their hair, so this is an excellent option because it creates a choppy and unruly appearance, which is still cool.
 A fringe is a fantastic addition to any cut because it can frame the face, bring out your eyes and add texture.
 This is the perfect choice for someone who wants a low-maintenance haircut that can work with various hair lengths and types.

 36. Regulation Cut

 A regulation cut is clean and simple.
 Inspired by the army, it is a practical and easy-to-wear style defined by its neat appearance and side parting.
 It is a little longer than other military haircuts, with the sides and back kept short but enough length on the top to be brushed to the side with a comb.
-It may require some product to keep the look in place, but the overall effect is incredibly stylish and fabulous for more formal occasions.
+It may require some product to keep the look in place, but the overall effect is incredibly stylish and fabulous boys haircuts.

 37. Skin Fade with Buzz Cut

 The buzz cut is a short haircut clipped close to the head.
 It creates a formal appearance and is timeless for boys haircuts because it is so low-maintenance and manly.
 That said, the buzz cut can be adapted to suit your personal preference, and those who want to give it a modern update may be tempted to pair it with a skin fade.
 The great thing about skin fades is they work with hair of all lengths and are minimalistic and cool.
 The pairing of a skin fade with a buzz cut is subtle, whereas it would create a more dramatic contrast if there were more length on top.